gunnihinn/evil-feed-reader/README.md

 ## To run

+Nota bene: If you think this is too much trouble, tell me.
+I'll figure something better out.

 You need a Go compiler.
 I'm using Go 1.8.1.
 The reader has one dependency outside of the standard library (and only on the binary from that project), which you can install by following the instructions on: